2100, Residence

 • Subtract earned income deductions, if any.

-• Subtract the deduction for Medicaid individuals, if applicable.
+• Subtract the deduction for people receiving Medicaid, if applicable.

 • Subtract the deduction for child support, alimony and other payments to dependents outside the home, if applicable.